What You See Is Not What You Get

 Our minds edit external reality into an image patterned according to memory.
 Mind is artist-like, embellishing as necessary.
 Additionally reality is usually composed of surface, plus any number of subsurface layers, invisible to the eye.

 Force of will, focus of intention is ineffective to achieve satisfying outcomes.
-We’ve all seen a piano played by someone.
-What is bound to happen if I sit upon the bench to press my ten fingers to the 52 white and 36 black keys?
-What is impossible to see are uncounted hours of mental effort to grasp the underlying theory of piano music, and the muscle-memory melding hand and ear to keyboard, etc..
+We’ve witnessed a piano played by someone.
+If I sit upon the bench to press my ten fingers to the 52 white and 36 black keys what is bound to happen?
+Cacophony would arise from the instrument.

 The spirit, – a refined inner judgment leading to a degree of certainty appropriate to the matter under consideration.